ArcShahi/ArcShahi/README.md

 My primary focus is Mathematics right now.
 It allows us do many things quite elegantly in programming and combining it with SIMD to write some fast Mathematical algorithms.

-I know C++, x86-64 Assembly , Python, PowerShell.
-Can and have created really cool stuff with them.
+I know C++, x86-64 Assembly , Python, PowerShell. **Can and have created really cool stuff with them**.

 I'm planning to learn Unreal Engine... once I can run it properly on my system for 3D Game development and OpengGL and GLSL for my custom GUI Library for 2D creative programming.